Nicole Byrne, LMFT

 • You're so used to helping others that you've forgotten how to ask for help yourself

-Here's what I often tell my clients: You didn't decide one day to become a people-pleaser.
-Your nervous system learned this pattern when being agreeable, helpful, or invisible kept you safe.
+You didn't choose this.
+Your nervous system learned that being agreeable, helpful, or invisible was what kept you safe.

-Maybe you were the peacekeeper in a tense household.
-Maybe love felt conditional on being "good."
-Maybe the only time you felt seen was when you were helpful or high-achieving.
+Maybe you were the peacekeeper.
+Maybe love felt conditional on being “good.”
+Maybe being helpful was the only way you felt seen.

-Here's what's hopeful: Trauma responses can be healed.
-Your body can learn that boundaries don't equal abandonment, and that you can disappoint someone without losing them.
+Your body can learn that boundaries don’t equal abandonment.
+That you can disappoint someone… and still be okay.

-How Do I Know If I'm a People-Pleaser?
+How Do I Know If I'm Stuck in People-Pleasing Patterns?

 People-pleasing goes deeper than just "being nice."